 To anyone familiar with the size and scale of Australia’s current crop of small independent distilleries, it’s nearly impossible to imagine how large and grand Melbourne’s Federal Distillery once was.
 Established in Port Melbourne by the Joshua Brothers in 1884, the Federal Distillery (also known as the Joshua Bros.
 Distillery) symbolised the spirit of ‘Marvellous Melbourne’ during the boom decade of the 1880s when the city was touted as the richest in the world.

 The distillery took years to complete, and when it became fully operational in the late 1880s, it quickly turned into one of the largest distilleries in the Southern Hemisphere.
 Initially, there were two malting floors, a cooperage, a granary and an enormous malt kiln.
-Four stills – a Coffey still and four pots, the later between 5000 and 9000 litres – were producing malt spirit, grain spirit, gin, rum and the award-winning Boomerang Brandy.
+Five stills – a Coffey still and four pots, the later between 5000 and 9000 litres – were producing malt spirit, grain spirit, gin, rum and the award-winning Boomerang Brandy.
 Sea water was also drawn from Port Phillip Bay and used to cool the still’s condensers (something even the Scots have struggled to develop).

 During the distillery’s peak production period in the early 1900s, it was producing over 4 million litres of spirit a year and was one of the largest malt whisky distilleries in the world.
 But by the early 1920s, there was plenty of local competition from Victoria’s three major distilleries: Henry Brind & Co., the Australian Distilling Company’s South Melbourne operation, and a distillery established by Breheny Bros & Kenna at Warrenheip outside Ballarat.